nextcloud/deck/docs/API.md

 `POST /boards/{boardId}/clone`{.ep-path}

-Creates a copy of the board.
+Create a copy of the board.

 ##### Path parameters